-NOTE J- NEW ACCOUNTING PRONOUNCEMENTS:
+NOTE I-NEW ACCOUNTING PRONOUNCEMENTS:

 In September 2006, the FASB issued SFAS No. 157, "Fair Value Measurements" ("SFAS 157").
 This standard defines fair value, establishes a framework for measuring fair value in generally accepted accounting principles and expands disclosures about fair value measurements.
 SFAS 157 was effective for financial statements issued for fiscal year beginning after November 15, 2007 and interim periods within those fiscal years.
-However, the FASB agreed to defer the effective date of SFAS 157 for one year for all nonfinancial assets and liabilities, except those that are recognized or disclosed at fair value in the financial statements on a recurring basis.
-The adoption of SFAS 157 is not expected to have a material impact on the Company's results of operations, cash flows and financial position.
+However, the FASB agreed to defer the effective date of SFAS 157 for one year for all non financial assets and liabilities, except those that are recognized or disclosed at fair value in the financial statements on a recurring basis.
+The Company adopted SFAS No. 157 effective January 1, 2008.
+The adoption of the new pronouncements does not have a material impact on the Company's results of operations, cash flows and financial position.

 In February 2007, the FASB issued SFAS No. 159, "The Fair Value Option for Financial Assets and Financial Liabilities ("SFAS 159").
 SFAS 159 permits entities to choose to measure at fair value many financial instruments and certain other items that are not currently required to be measured at fair value.
 Subsequent changes in fair value for designated items will be required to be reported in earnings in the current period.
 SFA 159 also establishes presentation and disclosure requirements for similar types of assets and liabilities measured at fair value.
 SFAS 159 is effective for financial statements issued for fiscal years beginning after November 15, 2007.
-The adoption of SFAS 159 is not expected to have a material impact on the Company's results of operations, cash flows and financial position.
+The Company has not elected to implement the fair value option for any of its financial instruments, other than those required.